 The 5GHz band clearly has a shorter range than that of the 2.4GHz one.
 So, naturally, the 6GHz band is likely behind the former.

-Of course, this assumes that the 6GHz will use the same power level (dBm) as that of existing bands since more power can compensate for the higher frequency.
+Of course, this assumes that the 6GHz will use the same power level (dBm) as existing bands since more power can compensate for the higher frequency.

 For now, it’s safe to assume that, in the US, the 6GHz uses the same 30dBm power limit, which is similar to the 5GHz case.
 And with that, in my real-world experience, Wi-Fi 6E has nothing to call mom so far in terms of coverage.